Debbl/aiwan.run/content/posts/(blog)/nextjs-mdx-static-image/index.md

 ---
-title: Next.js 中使用 MDX 静态图片
+title: Use MDX Static Images in Next.js
-description: 解决 Next.js MDX 中静态图片处理问题，通过自定义 remark 插件实现相对路径图片的自动导入和优化显示
+description: Solve the problem of static image processing in Next.js MDX, and implement automatic import and optimization display of relative path images through a custom remark plugin.
 date: 2025-02-10T02:20:14.179Z
 duration: 5min
 keywords: